HenSch90/SiD/Modul-F1_internationale_Studierende.md

 is:

+it1: (azufleistanf): … die Leistungsanforderungen an Ihrer Hochschule?

-it1: (azuforgaufba): … den organisatorischen Aufwand Ihres Aufenthaltes?
+it2: (azuforgaaufw): … den organisatorischen Aufwand Ihres Aufenthaltes?

-it2: (azuffinaufba): … den finanziellen Aufwand Ihres Aufenthaltes?
+it3: (azuffinanzaufw): … den finanziellen Aufwand Ihres Aufenthaltes?

 st: